microsoft/msgraph-edu-sample/README.md

 ## Contributing

+*THIS REPOSITORY IS FOR DEMO PURPOSES - AS IS.*

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.